January 22, 2021

 Suffolk is famous for having a great wealth of historic churches.
 Unfortunately due to their ancient nature, many suffer from similar problems.
 Shallow foundations, mixed building materials and well-intentioned (but problematic) historic repairs to name but a few.

 Here at Whitworth, we have extensive experience with historic churches, in both the architectural and surveying sides of the practice.
-We were recently engaged to be a part of the team responsible for managing the urgent repairs needed to St Edmund’s, Hargrave Church in Suffolk.
+We were recently engaged to be a part of the team responsible for managing the urgent repairs needed to St Edmund’s Church, Hargrave, in Suffolk.

 At their worst, the cracks expanded to around three inches wide.
 This put a serious strain on the building as a whole and was grave enough to place Hargrave Church on the Heritage England ‘At Risk’ register.
 If the damage had been allowed to get worse repairs might have become unfeasible.